Riverview Public Library: Replacement building

 The replacement Riverview Branch Library covers 35,000 square feet and has eight meeting rooms, along with a designated makerspace, a recording/editing studio, a covered and screened-in reading porch, a 5,000 square feet children's area, the Friends of the Library bookstore, and a vending café.
 New sustainable features include a solar panel power system on the building's roof, an electric car charging station, patio furniture from recycled materials, and a focus on native/drought-resistant landscaping.

 The expected completion date was set for spring 2020.
 The cost for the new building was estimated at $12.6 million and was to be paid from the Library Capital Projects Fund.
-Ground was broken for the replacement building in April of 2019 and the new Riverview Branch Library opened on April 5, 2021.
+Ground was broken for the replacement building in April 2019 and the new Riverview Branch Library opened on April 5, 2021.